-That Secrets reunion session yielded a sort of mini-album, made up of original songs written by Dennis.
-Besides “Can You Feel It”, the other songs included were “Just a Rock ‘n’ Roll Melody” and “You’re Never Too Old to Rock and Roll”.
-These days … 2023 … that last song is even more of anthem as done by Dennis and others who are … “never too old to rock and roll”.
+That Secrets reunion session in 1993 … yielded a sort of mini-album, made up of original songs written by Dennis.
+Besides “Can You Feel It”, the other songs included were … “Just a Rock ‘n’ Roll Melody” … and … “You’re Never Too Old to Rock and Roll”.
+These days … 2023 … that last song is even more of an “anthem” … when done by Dennis and others who are … “never too old to rock and roll”.

-Never actually released, these songs did get some airplay that year by the legendary disc jockey Norm Nite on his then-WMJI radio show.
-But, the program director felt forced to nix any more airplay.
+Never actually released, these songs did get some airplay by the legendary disc jockey Norm N. Nite on his then-WMJI radio show.
+But, that station’s Program Director felt forced to nix any more airplay.
 His reasoning?
-This material, albeit old sounding, was new and did not fit the format of oldies.
-He feared a floodgate effect of writers submitting unpublished songs.
+This material, albeit old sounding, was new and … did not fit the format of “Oldies” aka “Classic Rock”.
+He feared a floodgate effect of writers … submitting unpublished songs.

-Nonetheless, writer-Dennis was pleased that Norm Nite played the songs.
-After all, Norm was first to go to Ahmet Ertegun to “pitch” Cleveland as the home of the rock hall.
-He was pleased to hear on air again the… by-then-ten-year-old… specially written song.
-It was very fulfilling to hear feedback from listeners who loved the other old-sounding new songs … and told Norm so.
+Nonetheless, writer-Dennis was pleased that the iconic Norm N. Nite played the songs.
+After all, Norm was first to go to Ahmet Ertegun … to “pitch” Cleveland as the home of the rock hall.
+He was pleased to hear on air again the … by-then-ten-year-old … specially written song.
+It was very fulfilling to hear such positive feedback.
+Those listeners loved the old-sounding new songs … and told Norm so.
 Rock on, Den did.

 Another request from producer Chuck Rambaldo, owner of the legendary Tommy Edwards Records… was to reissue the song.
 Dennis said, of course… “Yes”.
 And the song was released in the then-latest technology….on C.D.
 Now here on the Internet.